SymfonyCasts/symfony5/sfcasts/ep3-doctrine/install.md

 Go check out `.env`.
 At the bottom... here it is: it added a new `DATABASE_URL`.
 This is the environment variable that Doctrine uses to connect to the database.

+***TIP
+The default `DATABASE_URL` now uses PostgreSQL, but there is a commented-out MySQL example above if you prefer that.
+But in both cases, if you use our Docker integration (keep watching!) then you won't need to configure `DATABASE_URL` manually.
+***

 [[[ code('c8060c922e') ]]]

 And... we can see this!
 The recipe *also* added another file called